mlswg/mls-architecture/draft-ietf-mls-architecture.md

 ### Strongly Consistent

-With this approach, the Delivery Service ensures that incoming messages have a linear order and all members agree on that order.
+With this approach, the Delivery Service ensures that some types of incoming messages have a linear order and all members agree on that order.
 The Delivery Service is trusted to break ties when two members send a Commit message at the same time.

-The Delivery Service can either rely on the `epoch` field of an MLSMessage, or messages can have an additional counter field sent in cleartext that's checked by the Delivery Service and used for tie-breaking.
-The counter would start at 0 and be incremented for each subsequent message.
-If two group members send a message with the same counter, or two Commits with the same `epoch`, the first one to arrive would be accepted and the second one would be rejected.
-The rejected message would either be dropped by the client or resent later.
+As an example, there could be an "ordering server" Delivery Service that broadcasts all messages received to all users and ensures that all clients see handshake messages in the same order.
+Clients that send a Commit would then wait to apply it until it's broadcast back to them by the Delivery Service, assuming they don't receive another Commit first.

-The counter approach would be done to apply ordering to all messages, while the `epoch` approach would be done to only ensure an order on Commits.
+The Delivery Service can rely on the `epoch` and `content_type` fields of an MLSMessage to provide a guaranteed order only for handshake messages, and possibly even filter or reject redundant Commit messages proactively to prevent them from being broadcast.
+Alternatively, the Delivery Service could simply apply a guaranteed order to all messages and rely on clients to ignore redundant Commits.

 ### Eventually Consistent